 Wiseman smartly throws his camera within the hurricane that is Crazy Horse.
 He shows us finished dance numbers, works in progress and production meetings where Decouflé and company struggle with finances, time constraints and creative differences.

 What may at first be disregarded as a simple skin show is elevated (somewhat) by the obvious dedication and passion of the creative team and performers.
 They wholeheartedly embrace the artistry behind the performance, believing the show, which features many scantily dressed women, to be a wonderful example of female independence and beauty.

 Perhaps one pivotal aspect that’s missing from the 134-minute feature is any in-depth look at the dancers themselves.
 We come to know the director, costume designer and managers, but the women of the Crazy Horse remain a mystery.
 They enjoy the company of their fellow performers when sitting backstage, waiting for the lights to dim and the music to pulsate.
-They shimmy and shake their way into various costumes, but other than these glances, the dancers are hidden, remaining nameless and unexplored.
+They dance and put on various costumes, but other than these glances, the dancers are hidden, remaining nameless and unexplored.

 Perhaps this was a conscious decision because Decouflé is so fascinating to watch, and investigating too many characters would have felt unfocused.
 Still, it feels like a gaping hole in the narrative.

 At times, Decouflé plays the part of a celebrated choreographer, taking the stage himself to dance a number.
 Other times he feels like an airport controller, moving the performers this way and that way.
 Still, other times, he is the voice of everyone involved when he butts heads with the owners.
 Decouflé believed the only proper way to relaunch the Crazy Horse was to shut down the show, let the rehearsal process take its course and then reopen with a glitzy premiere.
 The move to cancel performances was seen as too risky, so the director needed to shepherd the dancers through nighttime performances in front of a paying crowd and change the choreography during the day.